AUDIT Q & A’S

 Please provide myIRs showing gross salary payment for every month funding is required, as well as copies of bank statements proving the payment of wages.

 Yes, if the person is replaced, please forward a copy of the signed current employment contract.
 If the position changes, please forward an updated job description.
 All changes must be applied for and explained.
+TLF will communicate its approval in writing.

 What do we do if the purchase price is less than originally quoted in the application?